robosoft-ai/SMACC/README.md

 # SMACC
-SMACC is a ROS/C++ library to implement in easy and systematic way [UML State Charts](http://sce.uhcl.edu/helm/rationalunifiedprocess/process/modguide/md_stadm.htm) (AKA state machines).
+SMACC is a ROS/C++ library designed to allow users to implement a broad variety of state machines in easy and systematic way [UML State Charts](http://sce.uhcl.edu/helm/rationalunifiedprocess/process/modguide/md_stadm.htm) (AKA state machines).
 SMACC is inspired by the [SMACH ROS package](http://wiki.ros.org/smach) and it is built on top of [Boost StateChart library](https://www.boost.org/doc/libs/1_53_0/libs/statechart/doc/index.html).

-Probably the best streght of SMACC is that the statechart you can develop with it are strictly based on the UML Standard.
-This means that you can access to a clear and thoroughly studied and known approach to describe State Machines.
-This may be specially important on industrial environments.
+Probably the greatest strength of SMACC is that the state machines you can develop with it are strictly based on the UML Standard.
+This means that you have access to a clear and thoroughly studied and known approach to describe State Machines.
+This may be especially important in industrial environments.

 The following image shows one example of state machine on the UML standard and shows many of the concepts that can be implemented using SMACC:
 <p align="center">